 People are exposed to Carbendazim in food (2-4% of all tests are positive) and health standards are exceeded in cucumbers, mandarins, pears and oranges.
 Pears from Spain and Cyprus are contaminated most, possibly by illegal use.

 Industry tests of Du Pont to get approval in the EU are very incomplete and the level of genotoxic impurities is unknown.
 Du Pont additionally didn’t supply available mutagenic studies, thereby misleading regulators.

 Germany, acting as the Rapporteur country, did very much her best to keep the chemical on the market and to condone uncertainties and data gaps.
 The data gaps in the dossier in fact don’t allow market access legally at all.
 Germany further promoted a theoretic approach favoured by industry lobby club ILSI to allow an impurity at a level where mutagenic effects are observed.

-Carbendazim is very dangerous for waterorganisms and even a buffer zone of 20 meter is not protective enough according to EFSA.
+Carbendazim is very dangerous for water organisms and even a buffer zone of 20 meters is not protective enough according to EFSA.
 Alternatives for Carbendazim are available.

 Being mutagenic plus reprotoxic, Carbendazim will be banned immediately under the new rules of Regulation 1107/2009 which enter into force June 2011.
 It would therefore be a grave disrespect of citizens’ health and the environment if it would still be allowed on the market by Council just one day before this Regulation enters in force.